 USA Hockey postpones women's training camp amid wage dispute

 USA Hockey has postponed the start of the women's national team's world championship training camp amid an ongoing wage dispute.
-USA Hockey said the camp originally scheduled to begin Wednesday in Traverse City, Michigan, won't happen.
+The organization "anticipates" a training camp in Plymouth, Michigan, site of the upcoming International Ice Hockey Federation Women's World Championship.

 Add your comments below